EXCLUSIVE-Investors may exit consumer goods firms over EU deforestation law

 "AI is definitely part of that solution," David Croft, Reckitt's global head of sustainability, told Reuters.

-Reckitt, which has not yet publicly disclosed that it is considering using AI to reduce deforestation, buys several commodities whose farming damages forests including rubber for Durex condoms.
+Reckitt, which has not yet publicly disclosed that it is considering using AI to reduce deforestation, buys several commodities whose farming is typically known to damage forests.
+The company sources latex for Durex condoms from southern Thailand and Malaysia, working closely with farmers and plantations, in areas not associated with deforestation.

 Unilever said late last year that it, too, was "applying artificial intelligence to satellite imaging to detect changes in tree cover and provide deforestation alerts."